Rinkuydv01/Real_Time_Process_Monitoring/README.md

 ## How to Run It
 Follow these steps to set up and run the project on your system:
 1. **Install Python 3:**
-   - Download and install Python 3 from [python.org](https://www.python.org/downloads/) if you don’t already have it.
+   - Download and install Python 3 from [python.org](https://www.python.org/downloads/)
    - Ensure Python is added to your system’s PATH.
 2. **Install Required Libraries:**
    - Open a terminal or command prompt.